cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 ``PurchaseHistory`` and ``Purchase``: ObjectStore Data Storage
 --------------------------------------------------------------

-The raw purchase data is stored in an ObjectMappedTable Dataset, *purchases*, with this method defined in ``PurchaseStore.java``:
+The raw purchase data is stored in an ObjectMappedTable dataset, *purchases*, with this method defined in ``PurchaseStore.java``:

 .. literalinclude:: /../../../cdap-examples/Purchase/src/main/java/co/cask/cdap/examples/purchase/PurchaseStore.java